 3) Khawla b. al-Azwar (d.
 639).
 Another contemporary of the Prophet Muhammad.
 She is best known for her participation in the Battle of Yarmuk (636) against the Byzantines.
 According to later narratives of the Islamic conquests, authors described her as having the skill and fighting ability of the famed Muslim general Khālid ibn al-Walīd.
 There are a lot of embellishments and unclear details that emerge from later sources about her which make the details questionable, leading some scholars to doubt whether she had even existed at all!
 Despite these reservations, it is nonetheless notable that scholars such as al-Waqidi and al-Azdi, writing in the eighth and ninth centuries, found it necessary to ascribe such importance to a female warrior in the conquests.
 Indeed, if she never existed at all this makes her legend all the more interesting.

 4) ‘Ā’isha b.
 Abī Bakr (d.
 678).
 A figure that requires almost no introduction, ‘Ā’isha was the wife of the Prophet Muhammad who had perhaps the most influence on the Muslim community after his death.
 She played a central role in the political opposition to the third and fourth caliphs Uthmān ibn ‘Affān and ‘Alī ibn Abī Ṭālib, even leading an army against the latter at Basra in 656.
 Although she retired from political life after her defeat, she continued to play a major role as a transmitter of Islamic teachings.
 She is one of the major narrators of hadith in the Sunni tradition.
-In many ways, she is among the most controversial figures in early Islam, especially since the implications of her actions for women’s participation in scholarship, political life, and the public sphere clashed with later conservative conceptions of the role of women.
+In many ways, she is among the most interesting (and, some would say) controversial figures in early Islam, especially since the implications of her actions for women’s participation in scholarship, political life, and the public sphere clashed with later conservative conceptions of the role of women.
 For more about ‘Ā’isha and her legacy, read Denise Spellberg’s excellent book entitled Politics, Gender and the Islamic Past: The Legacy of ‘Ā’isha bint Abī Bakr (1996).

 5) Zaynab b.
 ‘Alī (d.
 681).
 She was the grand-daughter of the Prophet Muhammad through his daughter Fāṭima (d.
 633) and her husband ‘Alī ibn Abī Ṭālib (d.
 661).
 She was among the most illustrious and admirable figures of the Ahl al-Bayt (Family of the Prophet) and played a central role both during and after the Massacre at Karbala (680), where her brother al-Ḥusayn ibn ‘Alī, and 72 of her nephews and other brothers were killed by the Umayyads.
 For a time, she was the effective leader of the Ahl al-Bayt and served as the primary defender of the cause of her brother, al-Ḥusayn.
 At Kufa, she defended her nephew—‘Alī ibn al-Ḥusayn—from certain death by the governor of the city and, when presented to the Yazīd ibn Mu‘āwiya at Damascus, gave such an impassioned and forceful speech in the royal court that forced the caliph to release her and the prisoners taken at Karbala.
 Her strength, patience, and wisdom makes her one of the most important women in early Islam.
 Her shrine at Damascus remains a major place of visitation by both Sunnis and Shi’as, a fact that emphasizes the universality of her legacy among Muslims.